leolca/lectures/nlp/spellcheck.md

 - **Jaro-Winkler similarity** (1990)

-  - Introduces Winkler modification.
+  - Introduces Winkler modification.\pause
-  - Prefix Length $\ell$: if two strings share a common prefix, they are likely to be more similar.
+  - Prefix length $\ell$: if two strings share a common prefix, they are likely to be more similar.\pause
-  - scale factor $p$: enhances the Jaro similarity score based on the length of the common prefix (usually set to 0.1 and should not exceed 0.25).
+  - Scale factor $p$: enhances the Jaro similarity score based on the length of the common prefix (usually set to 0.1 and should not exceed 0.25).

 $$
 sim_w = sim_j + \ell p (1 - sim_j)
 $$

+\pause
+$1-sim_j$: This component adjusts the contribution of the prefix similarity term relative to the base Jaro similarity score ($sim_j$).
+If $sim_j$ already high, the impact of the prefix adjustment diminishes, but when $sim_j$ lower, the prefix similarity can significantly boost the final similarity score.

 ---